rodeso/rcom.cn/notes.md

     - **Why?**
      - MAC addresses change at each hop because Ethernet is a Layer 2 protocol, while IP remains unchanged since it operates at Layer 3.

+### Experiment 4: Configure a Commercial Router and Implement NAT

+#### Steps

+ - Connect the eth1 of the router to the PY.12 port and eth2 to the switch, bridge Y1
+     ```bash
+        /ip address add address=172.16.1.Y9/24 interface=ether1
+        /ip address add address=172.16.Y1.254/24 interface=ether2
+    ```

 ## Theory